agrobbin/spritely/README.md

 #### Positioning

-When you want to use a sprited image on the right-hand side of an element, it's useful to position that image to the absolute right of the sprite map.
+When you want to use a sprited image on the opposite side of an element, it's useful to position that image to the right/bottom (depending on the `direction`) of the sprite map.
 To do so for an image named `arrow.png`:

 ```
-//= position arrow right
+//= opposite arrow true
 ```

 To do it for all images in a sprite map:

 ```
-//= position right
+//= opposite true
 ```

-The default value is `left`.

 #### Spacing